ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

 This state is triggered if the power supply limits have been defined incorrectly in the configuration.
 Check the configuration macros for sign errors.

+### PSU out of range

+This state is triggered if the power supply setpoint readback value is outside of the power supply limits.

 # Miscellaneous troubleshooting

 ### Zero field controller reports "unstable" when the instrument is running at field.